-Contacts with China go back to Han dynasty times under Emperor Wudi when Tajikistan was part of Bactria (known as Daxia 大夏 by the Chinese).
-It has only a (200 miles [322 kms] border with Xinjiang province.
+Contacts with China go back to Han dynasty times under Emperor Wudi when Tajikistan was part of Bactria (known as 大夏 Dà xià by the Chinese).
+It has a short (200 miles [322 kms] border with Xinjiang province.
 The Tajik people have a distinctive culture and language and are a part of the Persian/Iranian family of peoples.
-There are sizable minorities of Russians and Uzbeks in Tajikistan.
-On the other side of the border there are also many Tajiks in China.See also Tajikistan (Wikipedia) ➚
+There are sizable minorities of Russians and Uzbeks in Tajikistan while on the Chinese side of the border there are also many Tajik people.See also Tajikistan (Wikipedia) ➚

 Kyrgyzstan 吉尔吉斯斯坦 (Jierjisisitan)Population 6 million Area 199,951 sqkms GDP $2,372

-Kyrgyzstan is an independent Central Asian state formed when the U.S.S.R. dissolved in 1991.
+Kyrgyzstan is an independent Central Asian state formed when the USSR dissolved in 1991.
 In the 8th century the Kyrgyz culture and language developed around the Pamir Mountains.
 For centuries Issyk Kul Lake ➚ was a stop off on the Silk Road.
 It forms the northern border of most of Xinjiang province for about 500 miles [805 kms].
 It remains a relatively poor nation of 5.5 million people.
-There is a major road link to Kashgar in Xinjiang over the Turugart Pass ➚.
-There are many ethnic Kyrgyz people in Xinjiang.See also Kyrgyzstan (Wikipedia) ➚
+There is now a major road link to Kashgar in Xinjiang over the Turugart Pass ➚.
+There are many ethnic Kyrgyz people in Xinjiang province.See also Kyrgyzstan (Wikipedia) ➚

 Kazakhstan 哈萨克斯坦 (Hasekesitan)Population 18 million Area 2,724,900 sqkms GDP $24,143